 Where there is no market-based evidence of fair value because of the specialist nature of an asset, depreciated replacement cost (DRC) is used as an estimate of fair value.
 A full revaluation of all freehold properties was completed in March 2017, based on the fact that that there is market evidence for the majority of Fire Authority property assets, and there would be a market for these in their existing form due to their flexible design and adaptability.
-A desk top valuation exercise was completed for the position as at 31st March 2018, with the exception of Hungerford Fire Station where a full valuation has been completed due to the significant changes since the last full valuation was completed.
+A desk top valuation exercise was completed for the position as at 31st March 2019.